 While all ILR undergraduates pursue the same major – Industrial and Labor Relations – you are not limited to a single area of focus.
 The six ILR academic departments offer a range of courses to build a curriculum related to your interests.

 Within each academic department, you will have the opportunity to study with dynamic faculty who are known and respected throughout the world.
-By the time you graduate, they will know you well enough to write strong, well-informed recommendations and provide support and advice as you enter the next phase of your life, whether you are attending law school or another graduate program, or starting a full-time job.
+By the time you graduate, they will know you well enough to write strong, well-informed recommendations and provide support and advice as you enter the next phase of your life, whether you are attending graduate school or starting a full-time job.
 Here is a list of ILR's outstanding faculty.

 ILR Academic Departments